a5c-ai/a5c/docs/routing/ownership-and-routing.md

 - Downstream agents can still implement stricter strategies if needed (e.g., use per-file last-rule owners only).

 Future toggle (tracking): a configuration flag may allow switching between union-based routing and strict last-rule parity for PR-level owners.

+See also: `docs/specs/README.md` §4.1 for a concise specification note.